daixtrose/cplusplus-primer/polymorphism/README.md

 };
 ```

+A variable (aka instantiation) of type `Impl` can be passed as argument to any function that expects an argument of its interface type `ISuperCoolFeatures`.
 A variable (aka instatiation) of type `Impl` can be passed as argument to any function that expects an argument of its interface type `ISuperCoolFeatures`.

 In our example we define a function which has one argument of type `ISuperCoolFeatures`, and returns a `std::string`: